kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

 One thing though.
 All those harmonly flags is a bit of a drag to carry around.
 I really wish node had some sort of a `.noderc` file where I could specify all those flags in one place and then just call plain `node blah.js`.
-But, still it is a small price to pay for the returned agility and nimbliness of a pure nodejs project.
+But, still it is a small price to pay for the returned agility and nimbleness of a pure nodejs project.

-And is pretty much all I have to say on the subject.
+And that is pretty much all I have to say on the subject.

 Love & kisses.
 Nikolay

+PS: I'm really stocked about Node 6.
+Apparently a good half of the features that I need will graduate to be production ready.
+Plus thar be Proxies!